+(b)
-(a) Includes after-tax expenses totaling \$104 million relating to bond repurchases, retirement benefits, employee severance costs and asset impairments, partially offset by after-tax income totaling \$101 million principally relating to resolution of a United States royalty dispute.

-(b) Includes net after-tax expenses of \$26 million primarily relating to asset impairments and hurricanes in the Gulf of Mexico.

-(c) Includes after-tax expenses of \$75 million primarily relating to asset impairments, estimated production imbalance settlements and a charge for MTBE litigation, partially offset by income from LIFO inventory liquidations and gains from asset sales.
+Per share amounts in all periods reflect the 3-for-1 stock split on May 31, 2006.
+Includes after-tax expenses totaling \$104 million relating to bond repurchases, retirement benefits, employee severance costs and asset impairments, partially offset by after-tax income totaling \$101 million principally relating to resolution of a United States royalty dispute.
+Includes net after-tax expenses of \$26 million primarily relating to asset impairments and hurricanes in the Gulf of Mexico.
+Includes after-tax expenses of \$75 million primarily relating to asset impairments, estimated production imbalance settlements and a charge for MTBE litigation, partially offset by income from LIFO inventory liquidations and gains from asset sales. (c)

 (d) Includes net after-tax income of \$173 million primarily from sales of assets, partially offset by income tax adjustments and accrued leased office closing costs.

-(e) Includes net after-tax expenses of \$37 million primarily relating to income taxes on repatriated earnings, premiums on bond repurchases and hurricane related expenses, partially offset by gains from asset sales and a LIFO inventory liquidation.
+Includes net for-tax expenses of \$37 million primarily relating to income taxes on repatriated earnings, premiums on bond repurchases and hurricane related expenses, partially offset by gains from asset sales and a LIFO inventory liquidation. (e)

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations Overview
+Management's Discussion and Analysis of Financial Condition and Results of Operations

+Overview